Skip to content

 Visitor Precautions

-Newfoundland and Labrador (NL) Health Services advises the public that visitor precautions are in place for James Paton Memorial Regional Health Centre in Gander, effective Tuesday, March 24, 2026.
+Newfoundland and Labrador (NL) Health Services advises the public that visitor precautions are in place on Unit 3A at the Central Newfoundland Regional Health Centre in Grand Falls-Windsor, effective Tuesday, May 26, 2026

-Visitation on the Medicine Unit is permitted; however, the public is being cautioned about the presence of respiratory illness in the facility.
-For additional information, visitors may call 709-256-2500.
+Visitation is permitted; however, the public is being cautioned about the presence of respiratory illness in the facility.
+For additional information, visitors may call 709-292-2500.

 When visitor precautions are in effect, individuals should refrain from visiting unless necessary.
 Immediate family members should contact the facility before arriving.
 Those who do visit are asked to follow guidance as outlined by staff, which includes wearing appropriate personal protective equipment (PPE).